webpack/webpack-cli/OPTIONS.md

   --experiments-lazy-compilation-client <value>                                      A custom client.
   --experiments-lazy-compilation-entries                                             Enable/disable lazy compilation for entries.
   --no-experiments-lazy-compilation-entries                                          Negative 'experiments-lazy-compilation-entries' option.
+  --experiments-lazy-compilation-imports                                             Enable/disable lazy compilation for import() modules.
+  --no-experiments-lazy-compilation-imports                                          Negative 'experiments-lazy-compilation-imports' option.
+  --experiments-lazy-compilation-test <value>                                        Specify which entrypoints or import()ed modules should be lazily compiled.
+This is matched with the imported module and not the entrypoint name.
   --experiments-output-module                                                        Allow output javascript files as module source type.
   --no-experiments-output-module                                                     Negative 'experiments-output-module' option.
   --experiments-sync-web-assembly                                                    Support WebAssembly as synchronous EcmaScript Module (outdated).